mirabelreid/AlgorithmUnderstanding/README.md

 # AlgorithmUnderstanding
 Supplementary material for the paper Does GPT Really Get It?
 A Hierarchical Scale to Quantify Human and AI's Understanding of Algorithms.
 Includes the full set of questions used for evaluation and sample responses.

+### Files
+ * GPT-Questions.xlsx : contains the full set of questions given to GPT, with instructions on how random values were initialized.
+ * Qualtrics-Human-Survey.pdf : The full survey given to student participants (6 survey versions in one pdf).

 ### Further details on LLM experiments
 In each experiment on GPT, the query included a system prompt to encourage the model to produce only relevant information.
 The system prompts used in the experiments are as follows: